rmontag-uw/libSALT/README.md

 # libSALT
-The C# library for the S.A.L.T platform
+The C# library for the aline Adaptive-stim Laboratory Testing (S.A.L.T) platform